 Bonneville focuses its transmission infrastructure efforts on transmission projects needed to maintain reliability and new transmission projects that will provide additional, long-term firm transmission service for entities seeking new transmission service in the Region.
 In recent years, many of the requests for new transmission service have been submitted by customers developing new power generation projects, primarily wind and solar generation, both inside and outside the Region.
-As reflected in the Final 2022-2023 Rates, Bonneville expects to make transmission system investments in Fiscal Years 2022 through 2031 averaging approximately \$525 million annually.
+As reflected in the Final 2022-2023 Rates, Bonneville expects to make transmission system investments in Fiscal Years 2023 through 2032 averaging approximately \$543 million annually.
 See "BONNEVILLE FINANCIAL OPERATIONS-Bonneville's Capital Program" and "-Bonneville's Non-Federal Debt."

-If a customer requests to interconnect a new power generation project to the Federal Transmission System and Bonneville determines that additional facilities need to be constructed to accommodate the request, Bonneville may seek advance funding of its transmission costs for the necessary investments from the customer seeking the interconnection.
+If a customer requests to interconnect a new power generation project to the Federal Transmission System, Bonneville uses a process to analyze the request to determine whether and to what extent it needs to construct additional facilities to accommodate the request.
+In Fiscal Year 2023, Bonneville is beginning a proceeding to improve the efficiency of this process.
+When Bonneville determines that additional facilities need to be constructed to accommodate the request, Bonneville may seek advance funding of its transmission costs for the necessary investments from the customer seeking the interconnection.
 If the necessary facilities are integrated into Bonneville's network, Bonneville returns to the customer the amounts it advanced for construction of the new facilities (plus interest earned on outstanding balances) in the form of (i) credits against the customer's monthly bills for firm transmission service, or (ii) in some cases, cash payments to the generator or its assigns.
-The transmission service credit offsets for amounts advanced to Bonneville for new transmission integration investments were \$18 million in Fiscal Year 2021.
-Bonneville estimates that the transmission service credit offsets for amounts advanced to Bonneville for new transmission integration investments will be \$20 million in Fiscal Year 2022 and approximately \$21 million in Fiscal Year 2023.
+The transmission service credit offsets for amounts advanced to Bonneville for new transmission integration investments were \$21 million in Fiscal Year 2022.
+Bonneville estimates that the transmission service credit offsets for amounts advanced to Bonneville for new transmission integration investments will be \$18 million in Fiscal Year 2023 and approximately \$25 million in Fiscal Year 2024.

 Where applicable and in a manner consistent with Bonneville's Tariff, Bonneville may apply the "or" test to recover new transmission facility costs.
 Under the "or" test, Bonneville compares the "incremental cost" rate for transmission service to Bonneville's embedded cost rate, and charges the requesting customer the higher of the two rates.
 The application of the "or" test generally protects all other customers from costs they would otherwise bear due to the integration costs of the new facilities.

 Bonneville studies and upgrades the Federal Transmission System to meet the Region's emerging commercial needs for expanded transmission service under its Tariff.
 For Network Integration service requests, Bonneville generally employs a cluster approach wherein it aggregates pending requests for transmission service in order to study and otherwise evaluate the new transmission facilities that it would have to construct to provide that service.
 Bonneville employs this process to help ensure that it will accurately identify plans of service for serving new requests, recover the costs of any new transmission facilities that are constructed, and avoid stranded transmission investments.